kurtrwall/kurtrwall.github.io/_posts/2016-10-19-wagtail-changes-django-pt1.md

 page, args, kwargs = request.site.root_page.specific.route(request, path_components)
 {% endhighlight %}

 After getting a list of the parts to the path, it uses the `site` object's `root_page.specific` ([see here for details on `specific`](http://docs.wagtail.io/en/v1.6.3/reference/pages/model_reference.html#wagtail.wagtailcore.models.Page.specific)) to call the `route` method.
-The `route` method recursively searches for the requested page and returning a [RouteResult](https://github.com/torchbox/wagtail/blob/v1.6.3/wagtail/wagtailcore/url_routing.py) if it's found and the page is published.
+The `route` method recursively searches for the requested page and returns a [RouteResult](https://github.com/torchbox/wagtail/blob/v1.6.3/wagtail/wagtailcore/url_routing.py) if it's found and the page is published.
 [The code for `route` lives here.](https://github.com/torchbox/wagtail/blob/v1.6.3/wagtail/wagtailcore/models.py#L657)

 ### Call all registered function hooks